Levy requirements for booking services

 - All bookings taken are conducted in vehicles that are propelled wholly by electricity.

-In addition, if a booking service solely takes bookings for weddings, balls, funerals, tours or other special events in luxury or vintage vehicles, they may register their intent to apply for an exemption by completing the ODT104: Application for Exemption - On-demand Passenger Transport Levy form.
+In addition, if a booking service solely takes bookings for weddings, balls, funerals, tours or other special events in luxury or vintage vehicles, they may apply for an exemption by completing the ODT104: Application for Exemption - On-demand Passenger Transport Levy form.
 Bookings that relate to a service for journeys to or from an airport, or that are provided for business purposes are not considered special events.

 Please note, booking services will still need to register for the Levy when applying for authorisation.
 If the completed application is approved by DoT, the Levy registration will be removed from their authorisation and they will not be liable to pay the Levy.